Willyb15/Data-Science-Python/week4/day7-intro_to_classes/classes_assignment.md

 # Extra Credit

-1. Create a new class, called `Instructor`, that has two attributes, `name` and `questions_answered`.
+1. Create a new class, called `Instructor`, that has two attributes - `name` and `questions_answered`.
 Here, `name` is an argument that users of the class have to pass in when instantiating it, and `questions_answered` is initialized as an empty list.
 2. Create a method on the `Instructor` class, called `add_question_answered`, that takes in a string (a `question` parameter), and adds it to the `questions_answered` attribute.
 3. Now, on the `OurClass` class, build a method that calculates the total number of questions answered across all the instructors.
 This will involve a few things:

     * Adding an `instructors` attribute (here it'll be a list) to the `__init__` method.
     * Building a method, which we'll call `get_num_questions_answered`, that cycles over the instructors list (which we'll assume is full of a bunch of `Instructor` objects), and calculates the total number of questions answered across all instructors.

-4. Now write a method that checks whether there are any outstanding questions not answered (**Hint**: Use the results from the `get_num_questions_asked` and `get_num_questions_answered` methods that you have already written).
+4. Now, write a method that checks whether there are any outstanding questions not answered (**Hint**: Use the results from the `get_num_questions_asked` and `get_num_questions_answered` methods that you have already written).